War of Independence

 Among the treasures of the collection is a series of paintings illustrating episodes in the Greek War of Independence, executed for General Ioannis Makriyannis by the artists Panayiotis and Dimitrios Zografos in 1836-1839.
 The scenes were originally painted on wood, and were then copied in four sets on paper.
 These scenes were presented to the monarchs of the countries involved in the War: King Otto of Greece, Tsar Nicholas II of Russia, Queen Victoria of England, and Louis Philippe of France.
 Of these four presentation copies, only the one in the Gennadeion (which belonged to King Otto) and Queen Victoria’s now in Windsor Castle, are known.

-Scrapbooks of Joannes Gennadius
+Balkan Wars through the Scrapbooks of Joannes Gennadius

 The scrapbooks of Joannes Gennadius are one of the most important collections of the Gennadius library, because they contain invaluable information for the history of modern Greece.
 In his scrapbooks, Gennadius collected photos and other ephemera (clippings from newspapers and books, engravings, printed matter, broadsides, invitations and many other materials).
 The 116 volumes of the scrapbooks focus on diverse topics: historical, topographical, archaeological, ethnological (costumes), architectural, art historical, history of the book, journalistic as well as the Gennadius family.